 My Rating: 3/5

-I was pleasantly surprised.
-The book was written well, and by that I mean it was easy to read.
+American Gods is written well, and by that I mean it was easy to read.
 The storytelling was natural, and I burned through this book faster than I do with most, even with so many pages!

 He never seems to want anything, and that’s frustrating.
-I know the book isn’t really about him (the story is, but the book isn’t) but readers need the protagonist to have some sort of desires to move the story forwards which will keep us invested.
+I know American Gods isn’t really about him (the story is, but the book isn’t) but readers need the protagonist to have some sort of desires to move the story forwards which will keep us invested.
 I wasn’t.

 This was my favourite part of the book.
-I can tell that Gaiman has a love of old mythology, especially Norse, so I clung to that when reading the book to keep be interested; it worked.
+I can tell that Neil Gaiman has a love of old mythology, especially Norse, so I clung to that when reading American Gods to keep be interested; it worked.

-The ending is relatively good – it was a little surprising but I think we could see something like that coming up.
-The beginning is great, though, so I can see many readers being enticed by the first few chapters and then glued to the page by Gaiman’s natural writing style.
+It was a little surprising but I think we could see something like that coming up.
+The beginning is great, though, so I can see many readers being enticed by the first few chapters and then glued to the page by Neil Gaiman’s natural writing style.

 Overall, it’s a good book, but not brilliant.